ScorpionesLabs/DVS/Readme.md

 **Note:** This object doesn't need any access to local machine hive, it will proceed with the foothold with any user that can access the remote machine!

 * Examples:
-  1. Executes `cmd /c calc` command on `10.211.55.1/24` ip range using the current logged-on session, and grant privileges if is needed
+  1. Executes `cmd /c calc` command on `10.211.55.1/24` range using the current logged-on session, and grant privileges if is needed

             PS> Invoke-RegisterRemoteSchema -HostList "10.211.55.1/24" -Command "cmd /c calc" -AutoGrant -Verbose